Dan J. Harkey

 https://gizmodo.com/california-takes-a-massive-step-toward-all-electric- hom-1847496829

 Progressive taxation for electricity costs is now law, as almost all new rules and regulations serve as an income redistribution scheme.
 The scheme is that the upper tax bracket groups will pay significantly more.
-All members of society will be manipulated with promised tax incentives and excessive penalty taxes into an egalitarian socioeconomic living standard.
+All members of society will be manipulated into adopting an egalitarian socioeconomic living standard through promised tax incentives and excessive penalty taxes.
 If a taxpayer makes the wrong move, such as publishing this article, their electricity is instantly disconnected, which can turn any respectable family into beggars in 24 hours.
+The California Building Standards Code is a comprehensive set of requirements for energy conservation, green design, construction, and maintenance, as well as accessibility, that will be built into buildings’ structural, electrical, and plumbing systems.
+The Borrower would most likely get stuck complying with Title 24.
+This Borrower may need to hire a consultant to prepare a California Title 24 report as part of the approval process.

 Title 24 of the California Code of Regulations is designed to reduce wasteful and unnecessary energy consumption in newly constructed and existing buildings.
 The reality of the mandated modifications’ costs and purpose may differ.